 Link goes to an expired domain, find updated link if there is one.
 The Ospreys is a society by and for the University of Cambridge sportswomen aimed at raising the profile of women's sport.
 The Ospreys seek to provide financial support for members in the form of Bursary awards.
 Ospreys Bursaries are annual monetary grants intended to support members in the pursuit of sport at the University level and beyond.
 Further details can be found on their website.

 For many years an annual Travel Award has been made available from the Pilkington Trust to help Homerton students who are contemplating ambitious or out of the ordinary journeys during the summer vacation; on average around ten awards of up to £500 are made.
 The purpose of the travel should be challenging and mind-broadening, but also confer a benefit to others; travel designed for research purposes or coursework related will not be considered.
 Further details including how to apply, the criteria for applying, and required information, are available to download.
 If you have any questions, please contact the Tutorial Office.

 Homerton College will again be offering an increased number of Internship Bursaries this year, made possible by a generous donation from Victoria Brahm, an alumna of the College (BEd 1980-84).
 The Bursaries are intended to support undergraduates and graduates (incl.
 PGCE) students who are seeking to undertake an internship, work experience or a research project that would have a potential benefit to their future careers.
 Further information is available online.
-The deadline is 18th May 2022.
+The closing date is 17th May 2023.